jonnor/projects/bicycle/README.md

 I worked for 6 years a bike salesman and mechanic at Din Sykkel / [Sykkellåven](http://www.sykkellaven.no/) in Tønsberg while studying.

+## License

+All files in this folder are available under the [CC-BY 4.0](http://creativecommons.org/licenses/by/4.0/) license.

+    You are free to:

+        Share —
+          copy and redistribute the material in any medium or format Adapt —
+          remix, transform, and build upon the material for any purpose, even commercially.

+    Under the following terms:

+        Attribution —
+          You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+          You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

+        No additional restrictions —
+          You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

+Please attribute to `Jon Nordby`, with a link to `https://github.com/jonnor/projects/tree/master/bicycle`.

 Tools
 =====